wix-incubator/fed-training-kit/Content/CSS Methodologies.md

   Writing CSS is really simple, we’ve been doing it for many years.
   But the problem is, that as our project scales up, our CSS code becomes unwieldy and handling it becomes hard.
 Really hard.
-  It gets harder to maintain, harder to debug and unoptimized lines of code lead to poor performance.
+  It gets harder to maintain, harder to debug and un-optimized lines of code lead to poor performance.
   And guess what?
 Someone is going to use your code to do something with it.
-  They may hesitate to use it, so they'll write new classes, IDs, etc. which will lead to redundancy and (surprise!) to unoptimized code.
+  They may hesitate to use it, so they'll write new classes, IDs, etc. which will lead to redundancy and (surprise!) to un-optimized code.

   Smart people across the world have tried to solve these painful points by working on various solutions like pre-processors, standards, methodologies, etc.
   In this topic we’ll spotlight some of the famous methodologies employed by many professional front end engineers.

 **OOCSS (Object Oriented CSS)**
-Probably the most famous moethodology.
+Probably the most famous methodology.
 First on, OOCSS may be a misleading name.
-It implies ideas and behaviours that simply don’t exist in CSS.
+It implies ideas and behaviors that simply don’t exist in CSS.
-What it is, is this: the core idea is to seperate structure and skin, content and container to be able to change them at will and create a front end framework with re-usable components.
+What it is, is this: the core idea is to separate structure and skin, content and container to be able to change them at will and create a front end framework with re-usable components.

 - **[Intro to OOCSS](https://www.youtube.com/watch?v=IKFq2cSbQ4Q&feature=youtu.be&t=2m59s)** <a href="#"><img src="https://github.com/wix/ng-training-kit/blob/master/assets/time-5m.png"></img></a> <a href="#"><img src="https://github.com/wix/ng-training-kit/blob/master/assets/tag-video.png"></img></a>